camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/26-post-modify-local-task-variables.html.md

   <tr>
     <td>500</td>
     <td>application/json</td>
-    <td>Update or delete could not be executed, because the task is null or does not exist.</td>
+    <td>Update or delete could not be executed because the task is null or does not exist.</td>
   </tr>
 </table>